biodash/biodash.github.io/content/codeclub/19_wordclouds/index.md

 </div>

-Punctuation has been stripped and all words are lower case, but possessives and contractions are preserved (fancy usage of str\_ grep functions under the hood...).
+Punctuation has been stripped and all words are lower case, but possessives and contractions are preserved (fancy usage of `str_` regular expression functions under the hood...).

 ## Bakeoff!

-Now that we have the basic idea, let's look at a more interesting dataset, from the `bakeoff` package.
+Now that we have the basic idea, let's look at a more interesting data set, from the `bakeoff` package.

 First we'll create a data frame with just the `signature` column from the `bakes` data set: